National Taiwan Library

 國立臺灣圖書館-閱讀空間

-Taiwan's first modern library, which houses documents from the Qing Dynasty and the Japanese colonial period.
+Taiwan's first modern library, featuring collections of documents from the Qing Dynasty and the Japanese colonial period.

 National Taiwan Library Introduction